 What is Sweet and Sour Sauce?

-Sweet and sour sauce is a tangy, sweet sauce made by mixing sugar and vinegar or lemon juice.
+Sweet and sour sauce is a sweet sauce with a bit of a kick, made by mixing sugar and vinegar lemon juice.
 It often includes ketchup or soy sauce and sometimes other ingredients like pineapple juice or hoisin sauce.
-This sauce is commonly used in Chinese dishes to add a zesty and balanced flavor.
+This sauce is commonly used in Chinese dishes to add a nice and balanced taste.
 It pairs well with stir-fried veggies, meat, or tofu.

 🥘 Ingredients